Best Office Chair for Back Pain 2023

 4.5

-The Steelcase Amia is an attractive, robust design filled with well-implemented ergonomic features, and backed by Steelcase’s impressive warranty.
-Recommended for anyone looking for a great mesh office chair, or anyone who wants most of the features of our top picks, without having to pay full price.
+Recommended For: Anyone looking for a great mesh office chair, or anyone who wants most of the features of our top picks, without having to pay full price.

 Just as the Herman Miller Aeron is the predecessor of the Embody, the Amia is the predecessor of the mighty Leap, the overall winner of this roundup and our pick for the best office chair for back and neck pain.
 While the Amia isn’t quite as impressive as the Leap, it’s certainly no slouch and is well-deserving of the fourth-place spot we gave it on our list of finalists.